FG Declares Friday Public Holiday to Mark Eid-Ul-Mawlid - THISDAYLIVE

 Michael Olugbode in Abuja

-The Federal Government has declared Friday, September 5, 2025, as a public holiday to commemorate the celebration of Eid-ul-Mawlid, the birth of the Holy Prophet Muhammad.
+The federal government has declared Friday, 5th September 2025, as a public holiday to commemorate the celebration of Eid-ul-Mawlid, the birth of the Holy Prophet Muhammad (Peace Be Upon Him).

 The Minister of Interior, Hon.
-Olubunmi Tunji-Ojo, who made the declaration on behalf of the Federal Government, in a statement signed by the Permanent Secretary in the Ministry, Dr. Magdalene Ajani, extended warm felicitation to the Muslim Umah in Nigeria and across the world on this occasion
+Olubunmi Tunji-Ojo, who made the declaration on behalf of the federal government, in a statement signed by the Permanent Secretary in the Ministry, Dr. Magdalene Ajani, extended warm felicitations to Muslim Umah in Nigeria and across the world on this occasion

-Tunji-Ojo enjoined the Muslim faithful to reflect on the virtues of peace, love, humility, tolerance and compassion as exemplified by the Holy Prophet Muhammad, stressing that these values remain essential in building a united, prosperous and progressive nation.
+Tunji-Ojo enjoined the Muslim faithful to reflect on the virtues of peace, love, humility, tolerance, and compassion as exemplified by the Holy Prophet Muhammad (PBUH), stressing that these values remain essential in building a united, prosperous, and progressive nation.

 He said: “The celebration of Eid-ul-Mawlid offers us yet another opportunity to strengthen the bonds of brotherhood, promote peaceful coexistence, and imbibe the Prophet’s teachings of mutual respect and selfless service to humanity.”